petrveprek/obircs/README.md

 Unlike printf, *scribo* does **not** require format (and arguments).
 If format is not specified, then *scribo* by default auto-fills message text with predefined value or it leaves the text blank and outputs log message header only.
-Auto-filling message text is useful particularly for `METHOD` and `TRACE` verbosities where *scribo* can automatically inject the current function name or filename and line number respectively.
+Auto-filling message text is useful particularly for `METHOD` and `TRACE` verbosities because *scribo* can automatically inject the current function name or filename and line number respectively.

 Following is a list of predefined values used to auto-fill log message text for each verbosity value: